testspace-com/setup-testspace/README.md

 Monitor the status of the software, regardless of the testing method.
 All the metrics; test results, code coverage, defects, requirements, etc., are collected and analyzed together.

 - Supports a `branch-based` workflow, and `pull requests`
-- Aggregates results for [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs), [matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategy), and and even **multiple workflows**
+- Aggregates results for [jobs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs), [matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategy), and even **multiple workflows**
 - Can also publish code coverage, and other artifacts (see [here](https://help.testspace.com/docs/publish/push-data-results#file-content) for details)

 #### Example